rmartinho/tweetnacl/README.md

 ============

 ES6 version of the [tweetnacl-js](https://github.com/dchest/tweetnacl-js) `nacl-fast.js`
-Work in browser and in node.
+Work in browser and in NodeJS version 14.

 Documentation
 =============